Avgolemono Soup is a fabulously lemony chicken soup made super creamy without any dairy! It’s classic Greek comfort food.

 Instructions

-- Heat the stock and water in a large soup pot to simmering.
-Add in the chicken meat and simmer for a few minutes.
-Take it off the heat.
+- Heat the stock in a large soup pot to simmering.

-- In a separate bowl, whisk the 3 eggs and the lemon juice together, make sure they are well incorporated and the eggs are completely broken up.
+- In a separate bowl, whisk the 4 eggs well, and then whisk in the lemon juice, making sure the eggs are completely broken up and smooth.

 - Slowly pour one ladle of the hot broth into the egg mixture, whisking all the while.
 Add another in slowly, and then a third.
 You are tempering the eggs so they don’t curdle when you add them to the hot broth in the soup pot.

-- I like to put the rice in the individual bowls first, and then top with the hot soup.
-This way the rice doesn’t absorb too much of the broth and get soggy.
-Add the parsley or chives, check the seasonings, and serve right away.
-Be sure you salt the soup sufficiently, and add more lemon if you want to.
+- I like to put the rice and chicken in the individual bowls first, and then top with the hot soup.
+This way the orzo or rice doesn’t absorb too much of the broth and get soggy.
+Add the chives, and serve right away.

 .